Detection under Privileged Information: Introduction

-This example highlights a challenge for future intrusion detection: \emph{how can detection systems integrate intelligence relevant to an attack that is not measurable at run-time?} Here, we turn recent advances in machine learning that support models that learn on a superset of features used at run-time~\cite{vapnik2015learning,vapnik2009new}.
-The goal of this effort is to leverage these additional features, called {\it privileged information} (features available at training time, but not at run-time), to improve the accuracy of detection.
-Note that while we are principally motivated by the need to integrate outcomes from past analyses, privileged information is broader than just forensic data collected.
-Data that is simply too costly to acquire or unreliable at run-time can be collected only for the purposes of model training.
-Thus, using the techniques defined in the following sections, designers and operators of detection can leverage additional effort during system calibration to improve detection models without inducing additional run-time costs.\footnote{As the detection algorithms developed within this work are agnostic to the source and meaning of privileged features, we largely do not distinguish between forensic and non-forensic data throughout.}
+These examples highlight a challenge for future intrusion detection: \emph{how can detection systems integrate intelligence relevant to an attack that is not available at runtime?} Here, we turn to recent advances in machine learning that support models that learn on a superset of features used at runtime~\cite{vapnik2015learning,vapnik2009new}.
+The goal of the work described in this paper is to leverage these additional features, called {\it privileged information} (features available at training time, but not at runtime), to improve the accuracy of detection.
+Using this approach designers and operators of detection systems can leverage additional effort during system calibration to improve detection models without inducing additional runtime costs.

 Pioneered recently by Vapnik, Izmailov, and others, learning under privileged information eliminates the need for symmetric features in training and runtime--thereby expanding the space of learning models to include ``ancillary" and ``non-runtime" information.
 However, to date, the application of these techniques in practical domains has been limited, and within the context of security non-existent.
 In this work, we explore how this new mode of learning can be leveraged in detection systems.
 This requires an exploration of not only use of these new learning models but also their applicability to security domains and the requirements of those domains on feature engineering.
 Our experience in this effort over the last two years has demonstrated that blind application of privileged application can lead to poor detection--yet judicious and careful use can substantially improve detection quality.